Abstract

 Statistical analysis

 All data were from at least three biologically independent experiments.
 The western blotting results were quantified using ImageJ software (NIH, Bethesda, MA, USA).
 The fluorescence intensity of each image of calcium detection was analyzed using Image Pro-Plus software (Media Cybernetics, Rockville, MD, USA).
-GraphPad Prism 7 was used for data analysis and results figures (GraphPad Software Inc., La Jolla, CA, USA).
+GraphPad Prism 7 was used for data analysis and producing figures (GraphPad Software Inc., La Jolla, CA, USA).
 Multiple sets of data were compared by analysis of variance (ANOVA).
 The different lowercase letters show significant differences.
 Two group datasets were analyzed using a two-tailed Student’s t test.
 Asterisks indicate significant differences between the groups (*p < 0.05, **p < 0.01).
-Error bars indicate the standard deviation (SD) of three independent experiments.
+Error bars indicate the standard deviation (SD) or standard error (SE) of three independent experiments.

 Acknowledgements